 Organized practices or workouts

 All equipment and facility space of the Marshall Recreation Center may only be used for it’s intended activity and may not be modified in any way by a unless campus recreation staff is conducting a supervised programming activity.
 Additionally, any equipment or facility use deemed by Campus Recreation Staff to be unsafe for the patron, the equipment, or the facility is strictly prohibited.

 All tours must be accompanied by a tour guide.
 A tour guide could be someone with the University giving a campus tour to an individual or a group.
 Anybody else that comes without a tour guide must be accompanied by a guide from the Rec Center.

 Racquetball/Tennis Court and Walleyball Reservations

 Court reservations are available at all times the facility is open.
 They may be made up to a day in advance.
 A reservation can be either 30 or 60 minutes, but not any longer.
 The reservation can also be made up to an hour in advance, example; a 6pm reservation can be made up to 5pm, but after that 6pm reservations cannot be made.
 One reservation per day, per person.
 The reservation expires ten minutes past the schedule reservation start time.
 Once the ten minutes has passed the court is free use.
 Only active members can make reservation

 Lockers are available to rent for a semester/yearly basis.
 Large, shower towels are available to anyone who currently has locker service.
 Small, fitness towels are available to use inside the facility for no charge.

-$120, they may pay in full or put a credit/debit card on file and we will draft $10 a month.
+$120, you may pay in full or put a credit/debit card on file and we will draft $10 a month.